Doom-Prophet/Index-structured-database-with-query-processing/README.md

-# CS225
+# Index Structure Database with Query Processing — Python3
-Index Structure Database with Query Processing — Python3 </br>
+CS225 Final Project by Group 21, Zicheng Ma as leader </br>

 Time: April 2020 - May 2020